 Researchers supported by the Contraceptive Discovery and Development Branch (CDDB) also seek to clarify how mucus secretions from women with healthy vaginal flora help protect against pathogens and how abnormal mucus secretions caused by BV increase susceptibility to a broad range of viral, bacterial, and protozoal pathogens.
 Among the study goals, the protective roles of lactic acid and lactate anions will be investigated.
 The results may support the development of vaginal products and microbicides that reinforce the protective effects of lactic acid.
 (Source: NIH RePORTER, 5R01HD062844-03)

 Vaginal Ring for Preventing Bacterial Vaginosis

 Other researchers supported by the NICHD CDDB are developing a prototype vaginal ring that releases lactic acid to prevent BV ("BVP-Ring").
 The project builds on research findings that lactic acid potentially inactivates a broad range of bacteria associated with BV.
 The ring will release lactic acid at a rate comparable to that produced by healthy Lactobacilli and thus will not make the vaginal environment too acidic.
 Researchers anticipate the ring to be useful for women with frequent episodes of symptomatic BV and for preventing BV during pregnancy.
 (Source: NIH RePORTER, 1R41HD066938-01)

-Molecular Pathways of Inflammatory & Immune Responses to Trichomoniasis Vaginalis
+Molecular Pathways of Inflammatory and Immune Responses to Trichomoniasis vaginalis

 Other Activities and Advances